Are Cockroaches Dangerous? Health Risks & Safety Concerns

 They also defecate and regurgitate while feeding, seeding germs where you eat and prepare meals.
 Cockroach allergens from their bodies, saliva, feces, and shed skins can trigger asthma and allergies, especially in urban homes with higher exposure.

-You face risk from diverse agents—all documented in cockroaches—including Salmonella, Shiga toxin–producing E. coli, Staphylococcus, Streptococcus, norovirus, sapovirus, poliovirus, hepatitis A, and parasitic worms.
-Some survive or multiply in the gut and exit in droppings, silently contaminating surfaces.
+You face risk from diverse agents — all documented in cockroaches — including Salmonella, Shiga toxin–producing E. coli, Staphylococcus, Streptococcus, norovirus, sapovirus, poliovirus, hepatitis A, and parasitic worms.
+The full list of diseases linked to cockroach contamination also includes dysentery, typhoid fever, and cholera — serious illnesses caused by pathogens these insects mechanically carry on their legs, bodies, and in their droppings.
+Some bacteria survive or multiply in the gut of a cockroach and exit in droppings, silently contaminating surfaces throughout your home.

 - Picture roaches trekking across rotting scraps, then your bread bag.